MicrosoftDocs/entra-docs/docs/external-id/customers/sample-cli-app-node-sign-in-users.md

 ---
 title: Authenticate users in an external tenant using a sample Node.js CLI app
-description: Learn how to authenticate users in an external tenant using a sample Node.js CLI application
+description: Learn how to authenticate users in an external tenant using a sample Node.js CLI application.

 author: Dickson-Mwendia
 manager: mwongerapk